-Helen: I first heard of Razzamataz through a friend who completed the TUI contract in 2008.
+Helen: I first heard of Razzamataz though a friend who had completed the TUI (First Choice) contract on 2008.
 He mentioned that some of the schools in Cumbria were looking for a singing teacher so I emailed Denise and was lucky enough to get the job.
-Throughout my degree I worked in Dumfries, Whitehaven, Penrith, Durham and Carlisle and upon graduation got a job at HO.
-I have been with Razzamataz for four years now.
+Throughout my degree I worked in Dumfries, Whitehaven, Penrith, Durham & Carlisle and upon graduating got a job at Head Office.
+I have been with Razzamataz for 10 years now.

-Q. Do you have a background in the performing arts?
+Q. What is your background in performing arts?

 Helen: I always wanted to be a professional performer but in my second year of University I started to teach at Razzamataz and just feel in love with teaching.
 I decided that I didn’t want to move to London and audition and because I loved working with children, I toyed with the idea of becoming a primary teacher or setting up my own Theatre In Education group but neither option really excited me that much.
 Initially I didn’t want to open my own theatre school because it seemed like too much of an obvious choice but when it came down to it, it was really the only thing I felt passionate about.

 Q. What have the challenges been for you?

 Helen: I combined launching Razzamataz Sheffield with continuing to teach for another Razzamataz school and working in Head Office.
 It was very challenging initially having to teach, drive back at night to Sheffield to market the school and then return to Carlisle to work at Head Office.
 I pretty much worked flat out for two years but it allowed me to see incredible growth in my school.
 I opened in September 2012 and currently have over 400 students.

 Q. What have the benefits been for you as a Franchisee?